Colour and infall time distributions of satellite galaxies in simulated Milky-Way analogs: Observable properties of simulated satellites

 To examine this transition further, Figure~\ref{fig:colour_bimodal} shows the distribution of NUV-$g$ colour in the ELVES and Auriga L4 satellites.
 We separate ELVES satellites into late- (blue shaded histogram) and early-types (red-shaded histograms), and Auriga satellites into quenched (red-shaded histograms) and star-forming (blue shaded histogram).
 The $p-$value for the red and blue histograms to be drawn from the same parent distribution for both ELVES and Auriga satellites is $<10^{-5}$, indicating a statistically significant difference.
 Thus, for both observation and simulations, we find two distinct populations with respect to satellite colour.

-Overall, results presented here show that Auriga simulations reasonably reproduce the luminosity function, quenched fraction, and the two distinct populations in terms of NUV$-g$ colour in the ELVES sample despite differences in sample definition.
-We can thus use the simulations to gain insights into the processes that drive quenching of galaxy satellites.
+Overall, results presented here show that the Auriga simulations capture certain qualitative trends such as luminosity function, quenched fraction, and the two distinct populations in terms of NUV$-g$ colour that are also found in observed samples in ELVES and SAGA.
+We now turn to exploring the physical processes that drive satellite quenching in the simulations.
+We will return to discussing the comparisons between simulations and observations and what that means for the Auriga model in Section~\ref{sec:discussions}.